mosip/gist/ekycclient/readme.md

 						eKYC Client
 						----------------

-	This sample code shows how to build and make client request foor otp based ekyc auth request This assumes you have already onbordeed the  ekyc partner ( Auth Partner type) and  also got MISP License key We need Partner ID, Partner Key and MISP License key Update these details into application.properties file
+	This sample code shows how to build and make client request for otp based ekyc auth request This assumes you have already onbordeed the  ekyc partner ( Auth Partner type) and  also got MISP License key We need Partner ID, Partner Key and MISP License key Update these details into application.properties file